kiwicom/contessa/docs/quick_start.rst

 		"columns": get_cool_cols()
 	})

-Which will create rule that checks if all integer columns in table 'abc' are not null.
+Creates a rule that checks if all integer columns in table 'abc' are not null.
 Of course, you can go much wilder, get all tables you have, get all columns in those tables and for each one crates a rule.
 You could even spawn multiple runners for each dbs you have or want to check.

 .. note::